California Western Application Process

 Credentials Assembly Services (CAS) Report

-You must register for the Credentials Assembly Service (CAS).
-Our LSAT law school code number is 4802.
-Law Services will release the report to any school to which the applicant has applied and provided his/her social security number.
-Applicants should register with CAS in early fall, and ask their college registrar to mail transcripts to CAS as soon as possible.
+CAS will release the report to any school to which the applicant has applied and provided his/her social security number.
+Applicants should register with CAS, and ask their college registrar to mail transcripts to CAS as soon as possible.
 It is the responsibility of the applicant to make sure that this process has taken place.

 Law School Admissions Test (LSAT)